 Hydrofracing, which is used to stimulate many oil and gas wells, is a process in which fluids are injected at high pressure into underground rock formations to fracture the rock and increase the flow of fossil fuels.

 Rep. Maurice Hinchey (D-NY), a vocal critic of hydrofracing, welcomed news of the EPA study on hydrofracing.
 "I am very pleased to learn that the [EPA] has decided to commence a study that will examine the risks hydraulic fracturing poses to drinking water supplies in New York and across the nation," he said.

 "This is an important step towards ensuring that natural gas drilling is done in a way that protects our environment, vital natural resources and public health.
-It is also a necessary step since the EPA's 2004 study on the matter was marred by biased data influenced by senior officials in the previous administration," said Hinchey, who authored the proposal last year seeking the new EPA study.
+It is also a necessary step since the EPA's 2004 study on the matter was marred by biased data influenced by senior officials in the previous administration," said Hinchey, who authored the proposal seeking the EPA hydrofracing study.

 The oil and gas industry disputes this claim, saying that the 2004 study showed that hydrofracing was not a threat to the environment or public health.

 "While the production of natural gas is necessary and certainly has an important role to play in our national energy policy, it's imperative that we do everything we can to ensure our drinking water supplies are not contaminated...Understanding the risks that hydraulic fracturing poses to drinking water supplies is critical to guiding future policies and regulations that will safeguard the public," Hinchey said.